 Environmental Law and Policy Center

 Howard Learner is a public interest environmental, civil rights and energy litigation attorney serving as Executive Director of the Environmental Law & Policy Center, a Midwest-based non-profit environmental advocacy group.
 Learner is responsible for directing ELPC’s work to accelerate clean energy development solutions to climate change challenges, advance innovative transportation policies, protect the Great Lakes, and preserve the Midwest’s natural resources and heritage.
-According to Lerner, one of ELPC’s core premises is that environmental progress and economic development can be achieved together.
+According to Learner, one of ELPC’s core premises is that environmental progress and economic development can be achieved together.

 As the Senior Director of Government Affairs and Conservation Policy at Shedd Aquarium in Chicago, Andrea Densham and her colleagues tackle some of the most egregious threats to our blue planet—from climate change and access to clean drinking water, to invasive species and pollution—by leveraging innovative, long-term solutions to environmental harms while prioritizing the health and safety of front-line communities—those impacted first and worst.
 Densham works with Great Lakes and ocean champions to secure all-of-government action, such as ensuring federal agencies protect freshwater habitat, encouraging Congress to pass climate legislation and supporting international agreements to protect coral.
 One example is the Break Free from Plastic Pollution Act, co-sponsored by Illinois Senator Dick Durbin.
 This science-driven legislation will incentivize sustainable alternatives to single-use plastic, reducing carbon-heavy pollution from the factory door to our lakes and ocean.